o3de/o3de.org/content/docs/userguide/ai/nav-mesh-regen.md

 ---
-description: ' Regenerate the entire mesh or a portion of it in &ALYlong;. '
+description: ' Regenerate the entire mesh or a portion of it in Amazon Lumberyard. '
 title: Regenerating the Navigation Mesh
 ---
 # Regenerating the Navigation Mesh {#ai-nav-mesh-regen}